Jacobo149/First_DApp/README.md

 ```
 npm run dev
 ```
-The following commands will run a development environment, opening a webpage on localhost3000 to interact with contracts.
+This will run a development environment, opening a webpage on localhost3000 to interact with contracts.